leissa/scientific_writing/README.md

     Better:
     > We now prove the following theorem.

-    * "We" (the authors/the author and the reader) is often a better alternative than passive voice but often there is even a better subject:
+    * "We" (the authors/the author and the reader) is usually a better alternative than passive voice but often there is even a better subject:

         Bad:
         > X is simplified to Y, as Rule R is triggered.